woctezuma/steamspy-data/README.md

 # SteamSpy: Data

-This folder contains data downloaded from SteamSpy on February 4, 2023.
+This folder contains data downloaded from SteamSpy on January 1, 2025.

 ### Data acquisition